David-Elzinga/David-Elzinga.github.io/index.md

 # David C. Elzinga - PhD Student

 Welcome to my professional website.
 I'm a PhD student at the University of Tennessee working in the intersection of Mathematics, Statistics, and Science.
 In Dec.
-2020 I earned my MS in Mathematics and I am projected to earn my PhD in Mathematics with a concentration in mathematical ecology and evolution and a second MS in Statistics.
+2020 I earned my MS in Mathematics.
+I am projected to earn my PhD in Mathematics with a concentration in mathematical ecology and evolution and a second MS in Statistics in May 2023.
 Here you will find my research projects, talks, publications, teaching information, contact information, and more!